movementlabsxyz/MIP/MIP/mip-84/README.md

 **Assumption**: The Relayer is fully trusted to submit the completion of the transfer to the bridge contracts.

-**Soundness / Completeness**: There is no formal argument as to why the Relayer would be complete or sound, other than it being capable of performing the actions of listening for and generating $(s,r,a)$ events.
+**Soundness / completeness**: There is no formal argument as to why the Relayer would be complete or sound, other than it being capable of performing the actions of listening for and generating $(s,r,a)$ events.

 **Risks**: We assume the Relayer is safe.